kzndotsh/awesome-discordpy/readme.md

 - [tibue99/ezcord](https://github.com/tibue99/ezcord) - An easy-to-use extension for Discord.py and Pycord.
 - [robertwayne/cogwatch](https://github.com/robertwayne/cogwatch) - Hot-reloading for discord.py-based command files.
 - [treeben77/discord-oauth2.py](https://github.com/treeben77/discord-oauth2.py) - API Wrapper for Discord OAuth2 & Linked Roles in Python.
+- [Soheab/modal-paginator](https://github.com/Soheab/modal-paginator) - An extension for discord.py that allows you to paginate a Modal using buttons.
+- [Soheab/discord-py-paginators](https://github.com/Soheab/discord-py-paginators) - An extension for discord.py that provides various paginators.
+- [Soheab/discord-ext-embeds](https://github.com/Soheab/discord-ext-embeds) - An extension for discord.py that adds a few nice-to-have features to discord.py's embed.

 ## Examples

 - [Rapptz/RoboDanny](https://github.com/Rapptz/RoboDanny) - A discord bot written by Rapptz, the creator of discord.py.
 - [python-discord/bot](https://github.com/python-discord/bot) - The community bot for the Python Discord community.
 - [python-discord/metricity](https://github.com/python-discord/metricity) - Advanced metric collection for the Python Discord server.
+- [alllthingslinux/tux](https://github.com/allthingslinux/tux) - Tux is an all in one bot for the All Things Linux discord server.
 - [DeJayDev/speedboat](https://github.com/DeJayDev/speedboat) - A Discord bot for managing large communities.
 - [joinemm/miso-bot](https://github.com/joinemm/miso-bot) - Miso is a multipurpose Discord bot with over 100 commands and features.
 - [AlexFlipnote/discord_bot](https://github.com/AlexFlipnote/discord_bot.py) - A simple discord bot that helps you getting started within discord.py.
+- [ZRunner/Axobot](https://github.com/ZRunner/Axobot) - A cool multipurpose Discord bot made in Python.
+- [MikeyUsersREC/ERM](https://github.com/MikeyUsersREC/ERM) - A discord bot primarily focused on improving the Roblox staff experience.

 ## Guides and Tutorials